SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/m1-pro-and-m1-max-build-and-test-benchmarks.md

 ## Thanks

 Thanks to [Toby Herbert](https://twitter.com/tobyaherbert), [Greg Spiers](https://twitter.com/gspiers), and [Cameron Cooke](https://twitter.com/camsoft2000) for taking the time to run the benchmarks that covered the configurations that we didn’t have available!

+Also, if you'd like to look more closely at the results, all of the raw numbers referenced in this post are [available for download](https://raw.githubusercontent.com/SwiftPackageIndex/SwiftPackageIndex-Blog/master/Content/files/SPI-Benchmarks.pdf).